-• Find and Fix Vulnerabilities - With visibility established, organizations next need to analyze their hardware and firmware for vulnerabilities or misconfigurations.
+Find and Fix Vulnerabilities - With visibility established, organizations next need to analyze their hardware and firmware for vulnerabilities or misconfigurations.
 These types of problems are incredibly common, having been found in most of the devices analyzed by Eclypsium in real-world deployments.

 First, organizations need to know if they are running the latest firmware available from the device or component vendor.
 Teams will need to know if there are any vulnerabilities within their firmware as well as the risk and impact associated with those vulnerabilities.
-For example, attackers have recently targeted vulnerabilities within a wide range of VPN appliances, including Pulse Secure, Palo Alto Networks, and Fortinet.